Anorexia nervosa is a complex eating disorder with three key features:

-Our age-appropriate program in Arizona offers care targeting girls as young as eight, anorexia in teens and adult women and ensures that each one receives treatment from professionals specializing in her specific age group.
+Our age-appropriate program in Arizona offers care targeting girls as young as eight, teens, and adult women, and ensures that each one receives treatment from professionals specializing in her specific age group.
 Each patient has an individualized treatment plan implemented by a team of professionals.

 Anorexia Nervosa Treatment

 Recovery from an eating disorder is possible.
 It’s happening every day at The Meadows Ranch.
 Based on feedback from patients, families, and professionals, the vast majority of our patients remain committed to a life of health, balance, and purpose.

 For additional information about the treatment of eating disorders, please call to speak to an Intake Coordinator at 866-390-5100 or complete the form below and we will contact you with the information you need.